-📧 Data Source File Path ? × You can click the radio choice to switch to relative file path Bo ok1 Adosolute path Relative to Project path Relative to Common Data path Y Data Source Select File path \Origin2019b\Samples\Batch Processing\T275K.csv Import Import All Project Path E:\Project_Data\Origin 2019b\Project Data Common Data Path E:\Project_Data\Origin 2019b\Project Data\Origin2019b\Samples\Batch Processing\ H Disconnect Shee ОК C ancel 8 • • 9 10 T275K (T285) < This path is saved into the project for connectors in all the books to share OK Cancel
+📧 Data Source File Path ? × You can click the radio choice to switch to relative file path Bo pok1 Advolute path Relative to Project path Relative to Common Data path ľ Data Source Select File path \Origin2019b\Samples\Batch Processing\T275K.csv Import Import All Project Path E:\Project_Data\Origin 2019b\Project Data Common Data Path E:\Project_Data\Origin 2019b\Project Data\Origin2019b\Samples\Batch Processing\ Ħ Disconnect Shee ОК C ancel 8 Image: A to be a 9 10 1275K (T285K E:\Project_Data\Origin 2019b\Project Data\Origin2019b\Samples\Batch Processing\ < This path is saved into the project for connectors in all the books to share OK Cancel

-- Relative to Project Path: If your data are stored in folders under the project file, you could set Data Source File Path to Relative to Project path.
+Relative to Project Path: If your data are stored in folders under the project file, you could set Data Source File Path to Relative to Project path.
 You can then move the project and data sources together, and their relative paths are preserved.
-No path corrections are then needed when re-opening the project file from a different location on your network. - Relative to Common Data Path: If data sources are under some common path, you could set Data Source File Path to Relative to Common Data Path.
-If the files are subsequently moved, you can reestablish the Common Data Path and then Import All Books.
+No path corrections are then needed when re-opening the project file from a different location on your network.

+Relative to Common Data Path: If data sources are under some common path, you could set Data Source File Path to Relative to Common Data Path.
+If the files are subsequently moved, you can re-establish the Common Data Path and then Import All Books.